 Pepe stood at the door with his regulars behind him plus a hoard of supporters talking loudly in Spanish.
 Sergio moved back the safety rope admitting the opposing team and their entourage who crowded forward to the bar and immediately ordered drinks all at the same time.

 I spotted several girls.
-One pretty lady with fair hair caught my eye as she passed and smiled demurely.
+One pretty lady with fair hair caught my eye as she passed and smiled.
 My heart skipped a beat, she was my type.

 “Service,” called Jack at the top of his voice.